moogacs/docs.buf.build/docs/breaking/rules.md

 every available field within a [FileDescriptorSet](https://github.com/protocolbuffers/protobuf/blob/044c766fd4777713fef2d1a9a095e4308d770c68/src/google/protobuf/descriptor.proto#L57) as of protobuf v3.11.4, as well as additional fields as added.
 If we missed something, please [let us know](../contact.md).

-However, we did leave out custom options.
+We did leave out custom options, though.
 There's no way for `buf` to know the effects of your custom options, so we cannot reliably determine their compatibility.
 We may add the [google.api](https://github.com/googleapis/googleapis/tree/master/google/api) options in the future if there is sufficient demand, especially [google.api.http](https://github.com/googleapis/googleapis/blob/master/google/api/annotations.proto).